 The following documents must be completed / uploaded in the online Embark application:

 - The Project Statement (Study/Research objectives) section should not exceed five single-spaced pages and clearly detail the background and the purpose of your project and include a timeframe that proves the feasibility of your planned research within the proposed grant period.

 - In the Personal Statement section you will need to include an account of how the applicant’s proposed project and presence in the United States will promote the “mutual understanding” element of the Fulbright Program and the development of educational / professional collaborations between the United States and Greece.

 - Letter of Invitation or Admission from a U.S. affiliation; letters should include detailed information on tuition or other fees for the non-degree program.

 - Letters of reference: Three letters of reference are requested as part of your Fulbright application.
 All candidates should register their referees to the Embark system.
-All candidates should inform their referees that they will need to provide their letters of reference online the latest by December 8, 2017.
+All candidates should inform their referees that they will need to submit their letters of reference online the latest by March 10, 2019.
 All three letters should be written in English.
 The letters of reference should be written by professors or professionals with whom you have studied or by someone who has supervised you in work related to your proposed field of work.
 Please ensure that both sides of the Embark referees form are completed.

 - Copies of your main degrees, diplomas and/or certificates; those in Greek will need to be translated into English.

 We encourage artists to deliver their final application and portfolio to the Foundation in person and arrange for a personal meeting by email or by phone.

 ONLINE APPLICATION SUBMISSION DEADLINE: